jablonskidev/writing-an-interpreter-in-go/README.md

 ## What Else Do I Do?

-I work in developer education because I like code, words, and people.
+I help developers learn because I like code, words, and people.

 Feel free to reach out:
 - [jojab.dev](https://jojab.dev)